DataBiosphere/cgp-dss-data-loader/README.md

 Additional information on setting up an AssumedRole through AWS:
 - https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html
 - https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-api.html

+If AWS files are being loaded that require assuming a role for access, perform the following steps:

 1. Write a file containing the ARN, for example: